 SHRR 40-030.
 EXCEPTIONS TO THESE RULES

-On his or her own motion or at the request of a party, the Director may grant an exception to a rule in a specific instance where special circumstances are such that literal application of the rule will not affect the purposes of the Seattle Civil Rights Ordinances.
-If an exception to a rule is granted, the Director shall notify the parties within five days that the exception has been granted.
+On the Director’s or Division Director’s own motion or at the request of a party, the Director or Division Director may grant an exception to a rule in a specific instance where special circumstances are such that literal application of the rule will not accomplish the purposes of the Seattle Civil Rights or Labor Standards Ordinances.
+If an exception to a rule is granted, the Director or Division Director shall notify the parties within five days that the exception has been granted.
 The notice shall state the procedure that will be followed in lieu of the excepted rule.

 SHRR 40-035.
 SEVERABILITY